amnsbr/cubnm/README.rst

 .. image:: https://img.shields.io/github/license/amnsbr/cubnm
   :target: ./LICENSE

-cuBNM toolbox is designed for efficient brain network modeling on GPUs and CPUs.
+cuBNM toolbox is designed for efficient brain network modeling on GPUs.

 Overview
 --------
-cuBNM toolbox simulates neuronal activity of network nodes (neural mass models) which are connected through the structural connectome using GPUs/CPUs.
+cuBNM toolbox uses GPUs to efficiently run simulations of brain network models consisting of nodes (neural mass models) which are connected through a connectome, and fit them to empirical neuroimaging data through integrated optimization algorithms.
-Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models.
-The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
-Functional connectivity (FC) and functional connectivity dynamics (FCD) from the simulated BOLD signal are calculated efficiently on GPUs/CPUs and compared to FC and FCD matrices derived from empirical BOLD signals to assess similarity (goodness-of-fit) of the simulated to empirical BOLD signal.

-The toolbox supports parameter optimization algorithms including grid search and evolutionary optimizers (via `pymoo`), such as the covariance matrix adaptation-evolution strategy (CMA-ES).
-Parallelization within the grid or the iterations of evolutionary optimization is done at the level of simulations (across the GPU ‘blocks’), and nodes (across each block’s ‘threads’).
-The models can incorporate global or regional free parameters that are fit to empirical data using the provided optimization algorithms.
-Regional parameters can be homogeneous or vary across nodes based on a parameterized combination of fixed maps or independent free parameters for each node or group of nodes.

 GPU parallelization enables massive scaling of the simulations into higher number of simulations and nodes.
 Below you can see how computing time varies